tulibraries/cob_datapipeline/README.md

 ## Airflow Expectations

 These the Airflow expectations for these TUL COB DAGs and scripts to successfully run.
-These apply across environments (development, QA, stage, production).
+These apply across environments (development, QA, production).

 **Libraries & Packages**